sberrevoets/SDCAlertView/README.md

 With the introduction of `SDCAlertController`, pretty much all behavior in alerts could be replicated.
 If you use the legacy `SDCAlertView`, you may run into some additional problems as described below:

 - Special interaction with the system.
 The system does not consider instances of `SDCAlertController` actual alerts, which means that won't experience the normal system interaction you'd expect from a normal alert.
-This also means that combining `SDCAlertView` with `SDCAlertController` is a **bad idea**.
+This also means that combining `UIAlertView` with `SDCAlertView` (or `SDCAlertController`) is a **bad idea**.
 - **`SDCAlertView` only:** `UITextField` placeholders in different languages.
 "Login" and "Password" are entered as localized strings, but they aren't actually translated.
 - **`SDCAlertView` only:** Some behavior is purposely not ported from `UIAlertView`.
 These cases are discussed in SDCAlertView.h.